-3.1.5 Salehurst and Robertsbridge Parish lies in a highly attractive location and could be a centre for tourism, not only for visiting the outstanding natural beauty, but also for visiting places of historic interest in and around the Parish itself.
+3.1.6 Salehurst and Robertsbridge Parish lies in a highly attractive location and could be a centre for tourism, not only for visiting the outstanding natural beauty, but also for visiting places of historic interest in and around the Parish itself.
 It is also extremely important that a balance is kept so that tourism development does not have an adverse effect on local beauty and tranquillity.
+Policy EC5 will need to be read alongside the policy for Holiday Sites contained in the RDC DaSA Local Plan.